FeifanLu/Climate_bet/README.md

 Simultaneously, there are also many skeptics, who either do not believe in the threat or do not see a need to do much about it.

-A fascinating statistical debate between the supporters and skeptics of global warming is the so-called "Climate Bet" (http://www.theclimatebet.com/).
+A fascinating statistical debate between the supporters and skeptics of global warming is the so-called ["Climate Bet"](http://www.theclimatebet.com/).
 The bet's nature is that Mr. Armstrong, a statistician, claims that the model predicting a constant temperature will be more accurate than the model that predicts warming.
 The 10-year bet was offered in 2007 by Mr. Armstrong to Mr. Gore, a global warming advocate, who declined.

 I dived into this debate and looked at the statistical evidence for global warming – a primarily scientific, fact-based view on the situation.